cs207team3/cs207-FinalProject/README.md

 ----

 ### Future Feature:
-Our proposed future feature will incorporate a Graphical User Interface (GUI) for use with this chemical kinetics library.
+The future feature of this library is a Graphical User Interface (GUI) for use with these chemical kinetics calculations.
+The GUI will be included during installation of the library.

 **Motivation and Description:**

-Perhaps the biggest motivation for providing users of our library a GUI is that it can offer users with basic knowledge of python the ability to run their chemical kinetics calculations with confidence.
-A GUI will offer a user friendly tool with the same functionality of the underlying library.
-Users will be restricted to specific inputs and offered hints or recommendations directly in the GUI to ensure they use the library properly.
-Most users will be familiar with GUIs from their daily interaction with modern operating systems, so using a GUI makes sense from a basic usability standpoint.
+The biggest motivation for providing users of this library a GUI is that it can offer users with basic knowledge of python the ability to run their chemical kinetics calculations with confidence.
+A GUI will offer a user-friendly tool with the same functionality of the underlying library.
+Users will be restricted to specific inputs and offered hints or recommendations directly in the GUI to ensure they use the library correctly.
+Most users will be familiar with GUIs from their day-to-day use of modern operating systems, so adding a GUI makes sense from a basic usability standpoint.

 **How the GUI will fit into this code base (and package):**